jackmccain/jackmccain/README.md

-### Hi, I'm Jack
+### Hi, I'm Jack 👋

-I am a full stack-web developer interested in politics, technology, and finance.
+I'm a full stack-web developer interested in politics, technology, and finance.
 My projects aim to promote political transparency among American leaders and voters.
 <!--
 **jackmccain/jackmccain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.